Back to all lessons

 By the end, you should be able to say:

-• Identify the roles of data, labels, features, and predictions
+• Identify the roles of data, features, labels, targets, models, and predictions

 Think about this first